Note

 1. The Customer and Workable shall comply with all applicable data protection and privacy laws and regulations in the performance of its obligations set out under these Terms, including the EU General Data Protection Regulation 2016/679 (“GDPR”), the UK General Data Protection Regulation (“UK GDPR”) and the UK Data Protection Act 2018, the California Consumer Privacy Act (“CCPA”) and the California Privacy Rights Act (“CPRA”), the revised Swiss Federal Act on Data Protection (“FDAP”) (collectively, “Data Protection Laws”), in each case including all other successor legislation and regulation thereto.

-2. Workable processes personal data (as such term is defined in the Data Protection Laws) which it collects as a data controller (as the term is defined in the Data Protection Laws) in the course of providing the Services.
-Where data is processed by Workable as a data controller, such processing is carried out in accordance with Workable’s Privacy and Cookies Policy.
-In respect of Candidate data, such processing is carried out in accordance with Workable’s Recruitment Privacy Notice Template.
-Workable processes such categories of personal data as are described in the above referenced Privacy Notices.
+2. Workable processes certain personal data (as such term is defined in the Data Protection Laws) of the users of the Website and the Service, as a data controller (as the term is defined in the Data Protection Laws).
+Where data is processed by Workable as a data controller, such processing is carried out in accordance with Workable’s Privacy Policy and Cookies Policy.

 3. The Customer shall include words substantially similar to Workable’s Recruitment Privacy Notice Template , as well as all other provisions required for such Privacy Notice to comply with the Data Protection Laws.